dancer1325/pdf-lib/README.md

 - Read viewer preferences
 - Add attachments

-## Motivation
+## Goal

+* modify EXISTING documents
+* work | ALL JS environments (NOT ONLY Node or the Browser)
-`pdf-lib` was created to address the JavaScript ecosystem's lack of robust support for PDF manipulation (especially for PDF _modification_).
+  * Reason:🧠JavaScript ecosystem's -- lack of -- robust support for PDF manipulation 🧠

-Two of `pdf-lib`'s distinguishing features are:

-1. Supporting modification (editing) of existing documents.
-2. Working in all JavaScript environments - not just in Node or the Browser.

-There are [other](#prior-art) good open source JavaScript PDF libraries available.
-However, most of them can only _create_ documents, they cannot _modify_ existing ones.
-And many of them only work in particular environments.

 ## Usage Examples
+* TODO: Migrate to real examples or where to find them
 ### Create Document

 _This example produces [this PDF](assets/pdfs/examples/create_document.pdf)._